-Northern Norway: a trip you might not think is worth it but very much is
+Northern Norway: a trip you might not think is worth it but is

-At first glance, visiting Northern Norway at any other time but the middle of a record-breaking heatwave might seem like an undertaking unfit for the average traveler.
+At first glance, visiting Northern Norway at any other time except a blazing-hot summer might seem an undertaking unfit for the average traveler.

-Legends abound of the region’s months of unbroken darkness, its tracts of untamed wilderness, and its history of bone-chilling winters that could make even the most committed Viking consider a career change.
+Legends abound of Norway’s months of unbroken darkness, its tracts of untamed wilderness, and its history of bone-chilling winters that could make even the most committed Viking consider a career change.

-A little goes a long way: Northern Norway is the Arctic’s appetizer
+A little goes a long way: Northern Norway is an Arctic appetizer

 If you’ve crunched the numbers and are still unsure about signing on for a full polar voyage, you couldn’t ask for a better sampler of the Arctic bill of fare than Northern Norway.